 Where Can You Buy Them?

 Since green lacewings are beneficial insects, many people consider buying them even in their larval stage.
-Below are a few online stores to purchase lacewing larvae and their eggs.
+A number of online stores carry them like Amazon.

 The eggs of lacewings typically take about a week to hatch.
 When the egg hatches, you can see tiny alligator-like green lacewing larvae coming out.